Dr. Robert L (Bob) Jackson

 A proud Murray State alumnus, Dr. Robert L (Bob) Jackson was appointed president of Murray State University on March 1, 2019, after serving as interim president since August 2018.

-Jackson has served Murray State University in several capacities over the last decade including most recently as the president and chief executive officer of the Murray State University Foundation, Inc. where he managed the ~$135 million foundation.
-He was also a senior advisor to the University for state and federal governmental relations and oversaw all estate and planned giving initiatives.
+Jackson has served Murray State University in several capacities over the last decade including most recently as the president and chief executive officer of the Murray State University Foundation, Inc. where he managed the ~$180 million foundation.
+He was also the senior advisor to the University for state and federal governmental relations.

 Under his leadership, some of the largest gifts in the University’s history have been received from generous alumni and friends.
-Of recent note, the Bill & Louise Hatley Estate gift of nearly $3 million was announced in July 2018 and the Eagle Rest Plantation gift, a 540-acre laboratory and research farm, valued at $2.6 million was donated by Judge Jimmy Don Robinson, Ballard County, Kentucky.
+Of recent note, the Bill & Louise Hatley Estate gift of nearly $3 million was announced in July 2018 and the Eagle Rest Plantation gift, a 540-acre laboratory and research farm valued at nearly $3 million, was donated by Judge Jimmy Don Robinson, Ballard County, Kentucky.

 Jackson has a Bachelor of Science degree in finance from Murray State University.
 He has completed graduate courses in finance at Murray State University and doctoral courses at the University of Leicester (UK).
 He holds a Master of Arts degree in higher education administration from Antioch University and a doctorate in educational leadership from Western Kentucky University.